Baila Esta Cumbia: Charts

+Certifications and sales

 Cover versions

 Mexican singer Diana Reyes recorded the song for her album Ámame, Bésame (2010).
 Mexican singer Yuridia performed "Baila Esta Cumbia" during her tour in Mexico in 2013 to a positive reception.

 Kumbia Kings version

 "Baila Esta Kumbia" is a song by Mexican-American cumbia group A.B.
 Quintanilla y Los Kumbia Kings featuring Mexican-American singer Selena.
 It was released on March 15, 2005 as a single from their album Duetos (2005).
 A.B.
 Quintanilla is the brother of Selena.

 Background

 Selena's brother and principal record producer, A.B.
 Quintanilla formed Kumbia Kings in 1999.
 In 2005, the band remixed "Baila Esta Cumbia" into a duet version for their album Duetos under the title "Baila Esta Kumbia".
 Evan C. Gutierrez music reviewer for AllMusic believed that the Kumbia Kings' version is a "postmortem love letter" to Selena.
 Kumbia Kings performed their version for the tribute concert Selena ¡VIVE!, which premiered live on Univision on April 7, 2005.
 The track debuted at number 35 on the US Billboard Regional Mexican Airplay chart on the issue dated April 2, 2005.
 It eventually peaked at number 16.